Christian Colón

-Christian Anthony Colón (born May 14, 1989) is a Puerto Rican former professional baseball infielder.
+Christian Anthony Colón (born May 14, 1989) is a Puerto Rican former professional baseball infielder who currently serves as the hitting coordinator and third base coach for the Kansas City Monarchs of the American Association of Professional Baseball.
 He played in Major League Baseball (MLB) for the Kansas City Royals, Miami Marlins, and Cincinnati Reds.

-Career
+Playing career

 Colón attended Midway High School in Waco, Texas, as a freshman, and Taylorsville High School in Taylorsville, Utah, for his sophomore season, before his family moved to California.
 He then attended Canyon High School in Anaheim, California.
 Colón was drafted in the tenth round of the 2007 MLB Draft by the San Diego Padres.
 He chose instead to attend California State University, Fullerton, where he played college baseball for the Cal State Fullerton Titans baseball team.

 Kansas City Royals

 With the Titans, Colón was an All-American shortstop.
 He was then selected with the fourth overall pick of the 2010 MLB Draft by the Kansas City Royals.
-Colón was added to the 40-man roster on November 20, 2013.
+Colón was added to the 40-man roster on November 20, 2013, in order to be protected from the Rule 5 draft.

-Colón batted .296 for the Omaha Storm Chasers of the Class AAA Pacific Coast League in 2014, before he was promoted to the major leagues on June 30.
-After entering the 2014 American League Wild Card Game as a pinch hitter, he knocked in the tying run on an infield single and scored the winning run on a single by Salvador Pérez.
+Colón batted .296 for the Omaha Storm Chasers of the Triple–A Pacific Coast League in 2014, before he was promoted to the major leagues on June 30.
+He made 21 appearances for the Royals during his rookie campaign, batting .333/.375/.489 with six RBI and two stolen bases.
+After entering the 2014 American League Wild Card Game as a pinch hitter, Colón knocked in the tying run on an infield single and scored the winning run on a single by Salvador Pérez.

-Colón served as a utility player during the 2015 season.
+Colón served as a utility player during the 2015 season, ultimately making 43 appearances for the team, in which he hit .290/.356/.336 with six RBI and three stolen bases.
 He entered Game 5 of the 2015 World Series (his first appearance in the playoffs) in the top of the 12th as a pinch hitter.
-After not making a plate appearance for four weeks, he hit a single to score Jarrod Dyson for the winning run to clinch the World Series, marking the first time in history that a player in his first at bat in a World Series delivered the Series-winning run.
+After not making a plate appearance for four weeks, Colón hit a single to score Jarrod Dyson for the winning run to clinch the World Series, marking the first time in history that a player in his first at-bat in a World Series delivered the Series-winning run.

+Colón made 54 appearances for Kansas City during the 2016 season, slashing .231/.294/.293 with one home run and 13 RBI.
 In 2017, Raúl A. Mondesí won the Royals' starting second baseman position, and Colón competed with Whit Merrifield for a role on the Opening Day roster.
 The Royals included Colón on the Opening Day roster, but designated him for assignment on May 10.
+In seven games for the team, Colón had gone 3-for-17 (.176) with one walk.